GooGee/laravel-builder/readme.md

 - go to `Tree` page, then select a file in sidebar
 - click `edit` script button to modify the code (optional)
 - click `edit` template button to modify the text
-- go to `Schema` page, then select a schema in sidebar
+- go to `Entity` page, then select an Entity in sidebar
 - select `File` tab, then click `▼` button to generate the file

 Note: if changes didn't work, make sure to save the changed file, PhpStorm doesn't save the changed file immediately.